dkirste/iagent-arena/README.md

 ## Demo video
 The frontend demo video is available on YouTube:
-For more details, we refer on the frontend's README.md To experience the platform firsthand or review its underlying code, users can visit the demo website: https://inj-agent-arena.vercel.app/
+For more details, refer to the frontend's [README.md](frontend/README.md).
+To experience the platform firsthand or review its underlying code, users can visit the demo website: [https://inj-agent-arena.vercel.app/ ](https://i-agent-arena.vercel.app/)

 ## The Team Behind iAgentArena